MyLabBook/mylabbook-docs/README.md

 # MyLabBook Docs Builder

-This project generates the documentation for MyLabBook using [docfx](https://dotnet.github.io/docfx/).
+This project generates the documentation for the Oqtane version of MyLabBook using [docfx](https://dotnet.github.io/docfx/).

 It's explained in detail on https://mylabbook.info/overview/documentation/.
 You can see the result at https://mylabbook.info.